lsa-mis/DesignForAll/ARCHITECTURE.md

 ## Overview

 Design for All is a React-based single-page application built with Vite, TypeScript, and Tailwind CSS.
-It demonstrates accessibility principles through interactive "Amateur vs Pro" comparisons.
+It demonstrates accessibility principles through interactive "Beginner vs Expert" comparisons.

 ## Tech Stack